noelkonagai/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**

+From left to right: brown (1), black (0), black (0), black (x1).

 **b.
 What do you have to do to light your LED?**

+I needed to connect a power source (i.e. the USB cable to my computer) in order to light the LED.
+I also needed to press the switch once the Arduino board was connected to my laptop.

 ## Part C. Blink a LED using Arduino